jamalihuzaifa9/Robust-Decisiosn-Making-Via-Free-Energy-Minimization/Belief Update Benchmark/readme.md

 ### IHMCE_MaxEnt_Comparison
 - Infinite Horizon Maximum Causal Entropy IRL:
 The code implements the maximum discounted causal Entropy (MDCE) Algorithm of the article 'Infinite Horizon Maximum Causal Entropy Inverse Reinforcement Learning' on the discrete case Robotarium.
+We discretize the state space to a 50$\times$50 grid.
 We define the class for soft-value iteration with 0.9 as the discount factor.
 We define the cost feature set as defined in the manuscript.
 We define the function to calculate the expected feature value of the policy with actual and the policy with estimated cost.
 To compute the expected feature value for the estimated cost we utilize Monte-Carlo sampling with a sample size of 100.
 We use the expected feature value functions to optimize the corresponding feature weights using gradient ascent.

 Note: We implemented the benchmarking algorithm (IHMCE) as efficiently as possible.